College Basketball Preseason Top 25

 - Who’s gone: Trevon Bluiett, J.P.
 Macura, Chris Mack, Kerem Kanter, Sean O’Mara

-- Who do they add: Keonte Kennedy, Dontarius James, Jake Walker, Kyle Castlin, Zach Hankins
+- Who do they add: Keonte Kennedy, Dontarius James, Jake Walker, Kyle Castlin, Zach Hankins, Ryan Welage

 - Projected starting lineup: Quentin Goodin, Paul Scruggs, Naji Marshall, Kaiser Gates, Tyrique Jones